Understand your Power Costs

 This is where the current rate structure balances energy and facilities costs.

 This tool will help you explore some of the impacts that the Board must consider when setting rates.

-- No matter how rates are balanced, we must collect enough revenue to meet expense.
+- No matter how the rates are balanced, we must collect enough revenue to meet expenses.

 - The goal is to collect just enough to meet the cost of service.